UW-Hydro/VIC/README.txt

         In 4.0.6, the value written to the fluxes file is the actual value used in flux computations, including any corrections that were applied.
 In the case mentioned above in which two different aerodynamic resistances are in use at the same time, the one used for the snow pack is written.
+TJB

 Aerodynamic resistance not correctly aggregated for output